Tongtong-Xu-PSL/LIM/README.md

 Newman M, Sardeshmukh PD.
 Are we near the predictability limit of tropical Indo-Pacific sea surface temperatures?
 Geophysical Research Letters 2017, 44(16): 8520-8529.

 Shin SI, Newman M. Seasonal Predictability of Global and North American Coastal Sea Surface Temperature and Height Anomalies.
 Geophysical Research Letters 2021, 48(10).

-Penland C, Matrosova L. A Balance Condition for Stochastic Numerical-Models with Application to the El-Nino-Southern Oscillation.
-Journal of Climate 1994, 7(9): 1352-1372.

 Xu T, Newman M, Capotondi A, Stevenson S, Di Lorenzo E, Alexander M.A.
 An increase in marine heatwaves without significant changes in surface ocean temperature variability.
 Nature Communications 2022.
 In press.